remix-run/remix/docs/tutorials/blog.md

 Open up [https://localhost:3000](https://localhost:3000), the app should be running.
 If you want, take a minute and poke around the starter template, there's a lot of information in there.

+If your application is not running properly at [https://localhost:3000](https://localhost:3000) refer to the README.md in the generated project files to see if additional set up is required for your deployment target.

 ## Your First Route

 We're going to make a new route to render at the "/posts" URL.
 Before we do that, let's link to it.